-What does a virtual queue do?
+What does a virtual waiting room do?

-Our virtual waiting room and queuing system takes all the visitors or customers your website or selling system can’t manage and moves them into a virtual waiting room—safely away from your website.
+Our virtual waiting room and standalone queue system takes all the visitors or customers your website or selling system can’t manage and moves them into a virtual waiting room—safely away from your website.
 When each user’s turn comes, they’re moved back to your website or payment process to complete their transaction.

 Why?
 To prevent system overloads and crashes; keeping your website running smoothly through peak traffic times and unexpected visitor surges.

-Fortunately for our customers, we’ve made it precisely that—with an easy to implement system that works flawlessly.
+Fortunately for our customers, we’ve made it precisely that—with an easy to implement standalone queue system that works flawlessly.
 Having said that, we won’t lie; we’ve been working with queuing systems for years and have continued to develop our products with every last snippet of experience we’ve gained.
 We’ve put a lot of hard work into creating a system that keeps your life simple, your website fully operational at all times, and the payments rolling in—however busy you get.

 How does our virtual waiting room work?